- Both individuals must be age 18 years or older.

 - Proof of identification and age (a valid driver’s license or Government-issued form of identification) must be provided at the time of the application.

-- The Social Security Number of each individual (the actual Social Security Card is not necessary) must be provided.
+- The Social Security Number of each individual must be provided (the actual Social Security Card is not necessary).

 - The application must be used within 30 days after issuance (see below for more information).